Fram (ship): Construction

-Expeditions

-Fram was used in several expeditions:
+Historical expeditionsFram was used in several expeditions:

 Nansen's 1893–1896 Arctic expedition

 Wreckage found at Greenland from USS Jeannette, which was lost off Siberia, and driftwood found in the regions of Svalbard and Greenland, suggested that an ocean current flowed beneath the Arctic ice sheet from east to west, bringing driftwood from the Siberian region to Svalbard and further west.
 Nansen had Fram built in order to explore this theory.

 He undertook an expedition that came to last three years.
 When Nansen realised that Fram would not reach the North Pole directly by the force of the current, he and Hjalmar Johansen set out to reach it on skis.
-After reaching 86° 14' north, he had to turn back to spend the winter at Franz Joseph Land.
+After reaching 86° 14' north, he had to turn back to spend the winter at Franz Josef Land.
 Nansen and Johansen survived on walrus and polar bear meat and blubber.
-Finally meeting British explorers, the Jackson-Harmsworth Expedition, they arrived back in Norway only days before the Fram also returned there.
+Finally meeting British explorers, the Jackson–Harmsworth expedition, they arrived back in Norway only days before the Fram also returned there.
 The ship had spent nearly three years trapped in the ice, reaching 85° 57' N.